What to Bring to Burning Man

 The goggles you see in all the Burning Man photos are not only for looks, they also have a purpose.
 There are frequent dust storms out in the desert, so you need to protect your eyes from the all the dirt swirling around if (or rather when) it occurs.
 Grab some fun steampunk aviator goggles or snowboard goggles to stay safe.
 They also they are a fun way to amp up your costumes.

 Burning Man was once a small gathering on Baker Beach in San Francisco, but that's no longer the case.
 The "Playa" is miles long and wide, so the best way to get around is riding a bike.
 I recommend getting a cheap bike from Wal-Mart or heading to a garage sale to grab an old one.
 It will get destroyed by the dust so don't bring anything fancy.
 If you rinse it after and take care of it it can last multiple years on the Playa.
+Get a bike lock too, as amazing as Burner’s are, bike’s break often and people will often grab someone else’s out of desperation if it’s not locked.

 There aren't any street lights at Burning Man.
 You need bike lights and a headlamp or lights on yourself in order for the large art cars and other cyclists and people to see you.
 You also need them to guide your own path in the darkness.